alexoransky/music/project_notes.md

 Added a tabbed GUI app that displays a keyboard.
 The project that I found (digital keybaord) was inspirational, I learned how the scene and labels can be used.
+Everything else had to be rewritten.

+9/12/2020

+Collected all common MIDI and Synth tasks in the AudioSupport class.